 DEET alternatives for repelling ticks

 If you are still uncomfortable with the potential risks of effective tick-repellent chemicals, the CDC gives its thumbs-up to a few essential oil blends for use against ticks.
-Try garlic oil (oof, if you can stand the smell); or a blend of rosemary, lemongrass, cedar, peppermint, thyme, and geraniol.
+Try [updated list for 2021] EPA recommended-brands containing oil of lemon eucalyptus, citronella, or citronella oil.

-Just be aware that essential oils aren’t effective for more than 30 minutes, so you’ll need to keep a spray bottle on hand and reapply regularly if you’re going to be outside for a while.
+Just be aware that essential oils aren’t effective for more than 30-60 minutes, so you’ll need to keep a spray bottle on hand and reapply regularly if you’re going to be outside for a while.
+Be sure to follow directions.

 And, of course, the most natural solution to avoiding ticks is to have kids cover up.
-Dress them in lightweight and light-colored pants, long sleeves, long socks and of course shoes, if you’re going out into brush where tick infestations are likely to be present.
+Dress them inlightweight and light-colored pants, long sleeves, high socks and of course shoes, if you’re going out into brush where tick infestations are likely to be present.

 How to apply tick repellent on kids